SvenTo/steampipe-plugin-cf/docs/index.md

   # Use credentials explicitly set in a Steampipe config file by setting the option:
   api_url = "https://api.cf.example.com"
   #
-  # and either one of the following authentication mechanism:
+  # and either one of the following authentication mechanisms:
   #
   # 3.1. with username and password:
   # username = "user@example.com"